 These Baked BBQ Chicken Thighs are an incredibly easy chicken dinner that you can throw together with three ingredients in about 35 minutes.

 Hey, friend.
-If you’re craving some barbecue this summer but don’t want to go out in the heat and sweat in front of a grill, this is the recipe for you: Baked BBQ Chicken Thighs.
+If you’re craving some barbecue but don’t want to go outside and man a grill, this is the recipe for you.

-This is an incredibly easy chicken dinner that you can throw together with three ingredients in about 35 minutes.
-The thighs are started on the stove so you get extra crispy skin and then finished in the oven where the bbq sauce caramelizes and gets sticky and beautiful.
+This is a super simple chicken recipe that comes together fast and easy.
+The thighs are started on the stove so you get extra crispy skin and then finished in the oven where the BBQ sauce caramelizes and gets sticky and beautiful.

 1. Pat chicken thighs dry (this allows the skin to become its crispiest self), sprinkle with seasoning salt, and sear them on the stove until the skin is beautiful, golden, and crispy.

 A Note on Grease: Heads up if you’ve never cooked chicken thighs on the stove before.
 They will sizzle and pop while they cook.
 You can turn down the heat a little if it’s really stressing you out or use a splatter screen (I love these things) to contain any splatters.

 2. Then transfer thighs to a baking sheet and use a basting brush (I like the silicone ones that can go through the dishwasher) to add a very generous coating of your favorite BBQ sauce.
 You want a nice thick layer so you get a really good coat once it caramelizes.